gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 - `REDIS_PASSWORD`.
 Password used for Redis authentication.

-Few notes on the service itself:
+Notes on the service itself:

 - The service runs under a system account, by default `gitlab-redis`.
   - If you are using a different username, you will have to specify it.
 We will refer to it with `REDIS_USERNAME`,
 - Passwords will be stored in the following locations:
+  - `/etc/gitlab/gitlab.rb` in plaintext
-  - `/etc/gitlab/gitlab.rb`: plaintext
+  - `/var/opt/gitlab/redis/redis.conf` in plaintext

 ### Step 1.
 Configuring the master Redis instance